macslowiak/solidity-learning/README.md

 the second one we can cal A, B and C when we have **super** word
 - we use word "super" to call all parents contracts

+The order which the parent constructors are called are determined by inheritance.
+To override state variable of a parent re-assign it using constructor (do not simply re-declare in the child contract)